sharpcoding/react-redux-typescript-starter-kit/README.md

 everything goes OK, a new browser tab window tab opens automatically pointing to http://localhost:9000/.

 Chrome Web Browser with [Redux DevTools Extension](https://github.com/zalmoxisus/redux-devtools-extension) is recommended.
-You can play around with code and see changes as they appear by hot-reloading and in Redux DevTools Inspector.
+You can play around with user interface and see actions with store changes in Redux DevTools Inspector, change code and see updates as they appear (by hot-reloading).

 ![alt text](/docs/webpack-app.jpg "Starter Kit Screen")